sabinapakuwal/c-project/README.md

 > Output

-### program toinput employee,name and theirbasic salary of n employee and displsy the record in proper format
+### program toinput employee,name,age and theirbasic salary of n employee and displsy the record in proper format

 > Code